wustl-data/rooster-cogburn/docs/exercises/env-setup.md

         cd fl23.git
         ```

-    3. Push a version of the repo to your private repo
+    3. Push a version of the repo to your private repo, replacing `<your wustl username>` with your actual WUSTL username.

         ```bash
         git push --mirror https://github.com/wustl-data/<your wustl username>